What are you looking for?

 It is necessary to conduct a complete internal audit of the entire ISO 9001 quality management system and correct any audit non-conformities prior to the registrar being able to re-certify your company.
 The internal audit will show you how well all changes have been implemented.

-Don't forget that your ISO 9001 system has changed and, therefore, your internal auditor(s) need to be trained accordingly.
+Don't forget that your ISO 9001 system has changed and, therefore, your internal auditor(s) need to be re-trained accordingly.
 The changes to your ISO 9001 system are rather small so it will be possible to conduct an ISO 9001:2015 internal audit if you introduce your auditor(s) to all the changes and provide new audit checklists.
-You may, however, consider an entire ISO 9001:2015 auditor training course (for example, the online course QMS ISO 9001:2015 Auditor Training) as it will teach your auditor(s) not only the changes in ISO 9001:2015 but also refresh their knowledge of the entire ISO 9001 standard.
+You may, however, consider an entire ISO 9001:2015 auditor training course (for example, the online course ISO 9001:2015 Internal Auditor Training) as it will teach your auditor(s) not only the changes in ISO 9001:2015 but also refresh their knowledge of the standard.

 Step 6: Have Your Registrar Conduct the Certification Audit

-Depending on your discussion with your registrar, the re-certification audit may be a comprehensive audit similar to your first ISO 9001 audit, or the external auditor may only focus on the new and modified requirements.
+As your certification has lapsed, the re-certification audit will be a comprehensive audit similar to your first ISO 9001 audit rather than just reviewing the new and modified requirements.
 As with all audits, you will have the opportunity to address all audit nonconformities through corrective action.
 Once your registrar is satisfied that your company meets the requirements of ISO 9001:2015, your company will be issue the new ISO 9001:2015 certification.